phodal/awesome-iot/README.md

 * [embARC Open Software Platform (OSP) ★ 23 ⧗ 9](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp) - is a software distribution aimed at facilitating the development of embedded systems based on ARCv2 Processors.
 * [flowchain-app ★ 22 ⧗ 50](https://github.com/flowchain/flowchain-app) - A Flowchain plugin that provides the flow-based programming (FBP) engine.
 * [GrovePi ★ 330 ⧗ 0](https://github.com/DexterInd/GrovePi) - is an open source platform for connecting Grove Sensors to the Raspberry Pi.
-* [HiveMQ](https://github.com/hivemq/hivemq-community-edition) - is an open source MQTT platform and MQTT broker.
+* [HiveMQ ★ 329 ⧗ 0](https://github.com/hivemq/hivemq-community-edition) - is an open source MQTT platform and MQTT broker.
 * [Hologram](https://hologram.io/) - Open source, full stack platform with standalone devices and usb plug in.
 Offers a free developer tier.
 * **[IoT.js ★ 921 ⧗ 0](https://github.com/Samsung/iotjs)** - Platform for Internet of Things with JavaScript.
 * [IoTgo ★ 173 ⧗ 0](https://github.com/itead/IoTgo) - is an open source IoT platform, like WordPress, ZenCart and all other open source software, you can deploy your own IoTgo cloud service.